Techtonica/curriculum/deploying/deploying-and-production-ready.md

 ### Things to modify in your SERVER folder

-Several things need to change in your server.js file in order to tell your server that now you have a production code separate it from your dev environment
+Several things need to change in your server.js file in order to tell your server that now you have a production code separate from your dev environment

 1. Include Path at the top of your file: